 Figures 8, 9, and 10 depict the out-of-plane relative motion in the RC-plane.
-In the left subplots, the trajectories are shown from Satellite 2 at closest approach as the spare subsequently drifts from Satellite 2's V-bar.
-The middle subplots depict the spare's drift toward Satellite 3-starting at a 100-km encounter, reaching closest approach, then moving beyond 100 km.
+The left and middle subplots depict the spare's drift toward Satellites 2 and 3, respectively-starting at a 100-km encounter, reaching closest approach, then moving beyond 100 km.
 The right subplots illustrate the spare approaching the Target slot for final repositioning.
-The light gray line represents the simulated trajectory, the orange dashed line defines the elliptical envelope of the ROE states at the beginning of the encounter, and the blue dashed line shows the envelope at zero in-track separation ($\delta r^I = 0$).
+The light gray line represents the simulated trajectory, the orange dashed line defines the elliptical envelope of the ROE states at the beginning of the encounter, and the blue dashed line shows the envelope at zero in-track separation ($\delta r^{I} = 0$).
+The orange/blue 'x' markers indicate the center points of the envelopes.
 In particular, the spare fails to maintain a safe out-of-plane separation during elliptic transfer.
-In a Walker Star constellation with ideal two-body dynamics, a CPET would exhibit no cross-track separation, oscillating solely along the \hat{R} direction and returning to the initial orbital radius at apoapsis.
+In a Walker Star constellation with ideal two-body dynamics, a CPET would exhibit no cross-track separation, oscillating solely along the \hat{R} -direction and returning to the initial orbital radius at apoapsis.
 This behavior might induce a collision risk due to insufficient separation and potential crossing with the KOV along the R-bar.
 However, initial perturbations induce changes in eccentricity and inclination, forming the elliptical shapes observed.

 The spare encounter with Satellite 3 (middle subplot in Fig. 8) reveals almost double the cross-track separation compared to Satellite 2, and even more relative to the Target, attributable to the greater initial inclination difference indicated in Table II.
-Although the envelope shows a maximum cross-track separation of 5-15 km, its radial component lies along the KOV boundary, creating a substantial region of intersection and an unsafe trajectory.
-No differences were observed between the two
+Although the envelope shows maximum cross-track ranges of 5-15 km, its center point lies along the KOV boundary, creating a substantial region of intersection and an unsafe trajectory.
+No differences were observed between the two PS checks (approximately 3.5 hours apart), and the full transfer trajectory extended over 17.6 days.